viking/viking.github.com/_posts/2012-03-05-postfix-redirection-and-authentication.md

     OPTIONS="-c -m /var/spool/postfix/var/run/saslauthd"

-The reason for this is that Postfix runs in a chrooted environment, so the default command line option of `-m /var/run/saslauthd` will created a named socket that Postfix can't find.
+The reason for this is that Postfix runs in a chrooted environment, so the default command line option of `-m /var/run/saslauthd` will create a named socket that Postfix can't find.
 Changing it to `/var/spool/postfix/var/run/saslauthd` puts the named socket in Postfix's chrooted environment.